-OPC has embarked on a separate but parallel process specific to engagement with California Native American tribes.
-The OPC Tribal Engagement Strategy, scheduled to be considered for adoption by the Council by the end of this year, will provide a framework for enhanced partnership between OPC and tribes on ocean and coastal matters.
+OPC has embarked on a separate but parallel process to engage with California Native American tribes.
+The OPC Tribal Engagement Strategy, scheduled to be considered for adoption by the Council by the end of 2022, will provide a framework for enhanced partnership between OPC and tribes on ocean and coastal matters.
 The Tribal Engagement Strategy, which was developed through consultation and collaboration with tribes, provides specific actions that OPC will undertake to enhance tribal engagement in all aspects of its work.
-It further provides OPC's approach to respectfully seeking, discussing, and considering the views of tribes, primarily through robust government-to-government consultation, but also through other engagement approaches as appropriate.
+It further provides OPC's approach to respectfully seek, discuss, and consider the views of tribes, primarily through robust government-to-government consultation, but also through other engagement approaches as appropriate.

 OPC's Tribal Engagement Strategy and Equity Plan are intended to be complementary documents.
-While the Tribal Engagement Strategy is specifically focused on government-to-government relationships with California Native American tribes, this Equity Plan includes and addresses recommendations to support tribal governments and communities outside of the government-to-government context.
+While the Tribal Engagement Strategy is specifically focused on government-to-government relationships with California Native American tribes, this Equity Plan includes and addresses recommendations to support tribal governments and communities outside of the government-to-government engagement context.